kkwell/rpi-with-splash-screen/README.md

-# rpi_ble_server
+# rpi-with-splash-screen

-Build a bluetooth low enery service for a Raspberry Pi.

-Build images to compile the ble server - written in Rust, and an image to run rpi-image gen to build a raspberry pi image

-clone this repository and run the build script
+Add a splash screen to a custom raspberry pi image with rpi-image-gen and Plymouth.

 ```sh
 git clone https://github.com/jonnymacs/rpi-with-splash-screen